numberoverzero/bottom/README.md

     https://img.shields.io/github/issues/numberoverzero/bottom?style=for-the-badge)](
     https://github.com/numberoverzero/bottom/issues)

-# asyncio-based rfc2812-compliant IRC Client (3.12+)
+# bottom 3.0.0

-bottom is a small no-dependency library for running simple or complex IRC clients.
+bottom is a small no-dependency `async` library for running simple or complex IRC clients and requires **python 3.12+**

-It's easy to get started with built-in support for common commands, and extensible enough to support any capabilities, including custom encryption, local events, bridging, replication, and more.
+It's easy to get started with built-in support for common commands, and extensible enough to support any capabilities, including custom encryption, local events, bridging, replication, custom- and multi- syntax compatibility, and more.

 # Installation